 In a business environment defined by volatility and laden with interconnected risks, risk management must be a team sport.
 Ownership of different risks is understandably spread more and more across distributed parts of the organization, yet all parts need to work together, with well-informed risk insights and a common understanding and usage of risk appetite.

 Our survey found that when organizations embrace risk management capabilities as a strategic organizational capability — where a community of solvers participates and teams have a panoramic view of risks enabled by internal and external data, together with smart technology — Board and executive confidence in achieving sustainable outcomes is high.
 They are five times more likely to be very confident in delivering stakeholder confidence, a growth-minded risk culture, increased resilience and business outcomes.
 And, they’re almost twice as likely to project revenue growth of 11% or more over the next twelve months.
 Strong risk management capabilities help protect an organization from downside risks and they enable it to look forward and take risks in pursuit of growth.
 It’s a win-win.

 The top 10% of respondents — the ones that are realising benefits from strategic risk management practices — expect faster revenue growth and better outcomes.

 Growth-minded risk culture

 The 2022 Global Risk Survey is a survey of 3,584 business and risk, audit and compliance executives conducted from February 4 to March 31, 2022.
-Business executives make up 49% of the sample, and the rest is split among executives in Audit (16%), Risk management (24%), and Compliance (11%).
+Business executives make up 49% of the sample, with the remaining 51% is split among executives in audit (16%), risk management (24%) and compliance (11%).

-Fifty-eight percent of respondents are executives in large companies ($1 billion and above in revenues); 19% are in companies with $10 billion or more in revenues.
+Fifty-eight percent of respondents are executives in large companies ($1 billion and above in revenues) and 19% are in companies with $10 billion or more in revenues.

-PwC Research, PwC’s global Centre of Excellence for market research and insight, conducted this survey.
+This survey was conducted by PwC Research, PwC’s global Centre of Excellence for market research and insight.